zcstarr/modelcontextprotocol/docs/spec/prompts.md

         "content": {
           "type": "text",
           "text": "Certainly!
 I'd be happy to review the Python code snippet and provide feedback on its quality and potential improvements.
 Let's analyze it:"
         }
+      },
+      {
+        "role": "user",
+        "content": {
+          "uri": "file:///workspace/project/requirements.txt",
+          "mimeType": "text/plain",
+          "text": "flask==2.0.1\nnumpy==1.21.0\npandas==1.3.0\n"
+        }
+      },
+      {
+        "role": "assistant",
+        "content": {
+          "type": "text",
+          "text": "I see you've also provided the contents of the requirements.txt file.
+This gives us additional context about the project environment.
+Let's consider these dependencies in our code review as well."
+        }
       }
     ]